solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 defining types that align with the Merkle tree structure.

 In state compression, your onchain account will primarily store the Merkle tree.
-The more practical data schema will be serialized and logged to the Noop program for easier access and management.
+The more practical data will be serialized and logged to the Noop program for easier access and management.
 Your Rust types should encompass all data stored in the leaf nodes and any contextual information necessary for interpreting that data.
 For instance, if you're developing a simple messaging program, your `Message` struct might look